Traveling to Iceland by Cruise Ship

 Siglufjordur Harbor

-On the Trollaskagi peninsula, you'll find Siglufjordur, one of North Iceland's most charming towns.
-Siglufjordur has many hiking trails with beautiful views of the fjord and mountains, which you can also see on this 3-hour electronic bike ride tour.
-If you prefer to sight-see from the sea, this leisurely two-hour kayaking tour will also provide beautiful sights.
+On the Trollaskagi Peninsula, you'll find Siglufjordur, one of North Iceland's most charming towns.
+Siglufjordur has many hiking trails with beautiful views of the fjord and mountains, which you can also see on this three-hour electronic bike ride tour

-As you explore the town, you’ll find the Herring Era Museum, which is a must-visit.
+As you explore the town, you’ll find the Herring Era Museum, a must-visit.
 You can learn about the town’s role during the herring boom of the early 20th century through engaging exhibits and live demonstrations.

 Whether you’re interested in history or nature, Siglufjordur provides a relaxed and fascinating experience for cruise passengers, so you'll easily be able to make the most of your visit.